lucasviola/awesome-functional-programming/readme.md

 - [Philip Wadler](http://homepages.inf.ed.ac.uk/wadler/) - Professor of Theoretical Computer Science at the University of Edinburgh, author of the famous paper Propositions as Types.
 One of the main people behind Java Generics Types.
 - [Matthias Felleisen](http://www.ccs.neu.edu/home/matthias/) - Author of many books such as How to Design Programs, and The Little Schemer.
 - [Erik Meijer](https://www.linkedin.com/pub/erik-meijer/0/5ba/924) - Former software architect for Microsoft, Functional Programming researcher, gives lectures on	FP, Software Design and Reactive programming.
+- [Brian Beckman](https://www.linkedin.com/in/brianbeckman) - Former Microsoft Researcher, actual Software Engineer at Amazon.
+Contributed to implementing FP features to inumerous Microsoft technologies such as C#, LINQ and F#

 ### License